 The Kelsey Museum of Archaeology recognizes the diversity of our visitors, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.

-More information about the University of Michigan and the College of Literature, Science, and the Arts commitment to diversity, equity, and inclusion:
+More information about the University of Michigan and the College of Literature, Science, and the Arts’ commitment to diversity, equity, and inclusion, visit the following sites:

 - The Museum does not provide mobility devices but welcomes your personal walkers, wheelchairs, and motorized wheelchairs.

 - Wheelchair-accessible restrooms are located on the first and second floor of the Upjohn Wing.
-Elevators are located throughout the Museum.
+Elevators are located in the Museum.

-- There are permanent benches in several locations in the gallery.
+- There are permanent benches in several locations in the galleries.

 Accessible Parking Locations

-- South State Street, across the street from the Kelsey Museum (1 space).
-Crosswalks are available at William Street and at a pedestrian crosswalk south of the parking space.
-Proceed down South State Street to the Kelsey Museum.
-Use the sidewalk to the south of the Museum to access the Maynard Street entrance.
+- On South State Street, across from the Kelsey Museum (one space).
+There is a crosswalk south of the parking space; you can also cross at the traffic light at William Street.
+Use the paved walkway just south of the Museum to access the Maynard Street entrance.

 - Maynard Parking Structure, on Maynard Street, north of the Kelsey Museum (14 spaces).
-Travel south on Maynard Street (to your right if coming from the Maynard side of the structure/ left if exiting on Thompson Street).
-Follow Maynard Street to the Kelsey Museum (on left past Helen Newberry Residence).
-Use the sidewalk past the Museum (south side) to access the ramp to the Maynard entrance.
+To get to the Kelsey from here, travel south on Maynard Street (to your right if coming from the Maynard side of the structure; left if exiting on Thompson Street).
+Follow Maynard Street to the Kelsey Museum (on left, past Helen Newberry Residence).
+The ramp to the Maynard entrance is at the south side of the Upjohn Wing.

 Please refer to the accessible parking map for more information.